Aniketbhandari18/MyTube/Readme.md

 # YouTube-Like Backend

-A minimal backend for a YouTube-like platform with user authentication, video management, and subscription handling.
+A minimal backend for a YouTube-like platform featuring user authentication, video management, subscriptions, user engagement, and various other functionalities to enhance the video-sharing experience.

 ## Features